Joy Osmanski

-Joy Osmanski is a South Korean-born American actress.
+Joy Osmanski (born October 29, 1975) is an American actress.
 She is best known for her wide range of comedic roles on the TV shows The Loop, Samantha Who?, True Jackson, VP and Devious Maids.
 Joy is also known for her recurring role on Grey's Anatomy, her voicing of the Failsafe AI in the video game Destiny 2 and Jing Harris in Duncanville.
 Osmanski played Paula Brooks / Tigress in the DC Universe series Stargirl.

 Career

-Osmanski currently plays the recurring character "Maggie Tompkins" on the NBC show Save Me starring Anne Heche.
+Osmanski played the recurring character "Maggie Tompkins" on the NBC show Save Me starring Anne Heche.
 She has also voiced "Julie" on the FOX animated show Allen Gregory, created by and also starring Jonah Hill.
 She has also starred as the recurring character "Winnie Hyde" in the unaired NBC series Next Caller created by Stephen Falk and also starring Dane Cook, Collette Wolfe and Jeffrey Tambor.

 Osmanski had a guest starring position on the ABC sitcom Better Off Ted as Lucy and also guest starred on the FX TV series It's Always Sunny in Philadelphia as Jackie.
 She also had notable recurring roles on Samantha Who? as Tracy and on Grey's Anatomy as surgical intern Lucy.
 She was recurring on the sitcom True Jackson, VP as Ms. Park.

 She has also appeared on the TV shows Good Job, Thanks!, Men of a Certain Age (as Lindsey), Dwelling (as Thai Lady), Chaos (as Unchin Song) and Numb3rs.
 She has also starred in the TV movies Family Album (as Holly Shapiro), Nathan vs. Nurture (as Lexi Miller), Five Year Plan (as Judy).

 Osmanski has appeared in the feature films Fired Up! (as curious cheerleader) and Alvin and the Chipmunks: The Squeakquel (as airline rep).
 For independent films, Osmanski stars as Jinnie Park in Christine Yoo's film, Wedding Palace opposite Brian Tee, and also stars as Amy in Dave Boyle's films, Surrogate Valentine and Daylight Savings.
 She also stars as Mary in Dave Boyle's film, White on Rice.
 She also had a recurring role as Joy on Devious Maids.
 In 2017, she appeared in the Netflix comedy series Santa Clarita Diet.

 Joy Osmanski has also provided the voice of the Failsafe AI, a non-playable character in Bungie's video game Destiny 2 alongside Nolan North, Lance Reddick, Nathan Fillion, and more.

+In 2020, Osmanski was cast in a recurring role on DC Universe/The CW’s Stargirl as supervillain Paula Brooks / Tigress for the shows first two seasons.
+In 2021 it was announced that Osmanski was upped to series regular for the third and final season.